 - On the boot screen, select the Test this media & install Qubes option.

-- On the installer screen appears, select your language preference.
+- When the installer screen appears, select your language preference.

-- On the Installation summary screen, select appropriate installation configuration settings for Localization, Software, and System for installation destination.
+- On the Installation summary screen, select appropriate installation configuration settings for Localization, Software, System, Root Account and User Account for installation destination.
 Select Done after making selections.

 - Select Begin Installation.